-Safe Routes to School San Mateo County is modeled after the National Safe Routes to School Program and includes the 5E approach of Education, Encouragement, Enforcement, Engineering and Evaluation.
-The program includes many features to allow it to be implemented into any school setting.
+Safe Routes to School San Mateo County is modeled after the National Safe Routes to School Program and includes the 5 E approach of Education, Encouragement, Enforcement, Engineering, and Evaluation.
+The program includes many features to allow it to be implemented in any school setting.

 The 5 E’s of Safe Routes to School (education, encouragement, enforcement, evaluation and engineering) provide a framework that San Mateo County Safe Routes to School practitioners can use to make sure that they are effective in covering all the bases necessary to encourage children and parents to take an active mode of transportation to school.

 In recent years, the National Safe Routes to School movement has recognized that in order to successfully achieve the program’s core goal of making biking and walking to school a reality for all children, special consideration must be given to addressing the needs of children from low-?income communities.
 With this in mind, objectives and priorities are organized within the 5 traditional E’s of Safe Routes to School and a 6th E, equity, embedded in each of the 5 E’s.

 According to the 2014 National Safe Routes to School Annual Report, children from low-income families are more likely to walk to school and often face busy streets, poor infrastructure, and more crime or violence than their wealthier counterparts.
 Low-income communities often do not have strong policies or staffing to ensure that community streets are safe for walking and biking.
 The most recent data available from kidsdata.org indicates that 9.5% of children in San Mateo County live in poverty.
 San Mateo County Safe Routes to School aims to make walking and biking safe for all children.
 With this in mind, equity will be taken into consideration during the grant application process with special attention given to assisting districts/schools/organizations in low-?income communities with applying for funding and program planning.